Water Heating Calculator

 If your tank is not insulated properly or located in a cold garage, the actual electricity cost will be higher than the calculated value because the heater must keep cycling on and off just to maintain the temperature.

-However, for tankless water heaters, the heating power is the critical variable.
+The heating power is the critical variable.
 Because there is no storage, the heater must apply all that energy instantly as water flows through.
-If the watt is too low for your desired flow rate and Delta T, the water will never reach the target temperature, resulting in a lukewarm shower regardless of how long you run it.

 For the last, about safety, always set your target temperature above 60°C (140°F) to prevent legionella bacteria growth, but consider installing a thermostatic mixing valve to prevent scalding at the tap.